microsoft/vscode-wiki/Extension-API-guidelines.md

 Data Driven
 -
 Whenever possible you should define a data model and define provider-interfaces.
-This puts VS Code into control as we can decide when to ask those providers, how to deal with multiple provider etc. The `ReferenceProvider` interface is a good sample for this.
+This puts VS Code into control as we can decide when to ask those providers, how to deal with multiple providers etc. The `ReferenceProvider` interface is a good sample for this.

 Enrich Data Incrementally
 -